 The exact configuration will vary depending on the resources that are loaded, but this is a simple example of how resource hints can help improve loading speed:

-Learn more about the best way to structure the loading process for speed:HTML Structure
+Make the most of resource hints by using them as part of a comprehensive system to load files efficiently and eliminate render blocking resources.
+Learn more about the best way to structure the loading process for speed:Loading Structure